crscaballero/react-to-ionic/README.md

    2. Create in the root of the project a folder with the name `resources`
    3. Follow [these instructions](./resources/README.md) for create the right images
 8. Build Project `npm run build:ionic` (this is going to build the project for both platforms)
+    - If you have a peer dependency issue that doesn't allow you to finish the build you can try build with the command `npx cap add android` for Android and `npx cap add ios` for iOS
     - Sometimes you might need to update `gradle` for Android app, check it in your [Android Studio](https://developer.android.com/studio) IDE to do this, more info in the [the troubleshooting section](#android-app)
 9. Emulate project `npm run emulate:ios` for iOS or `npm run emulate:android` for Android, and choose the device that you want